ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 # Spelling, grammar and punctuation checking

 [WProofreader SDK](https://webspellchecker.com/wsc-proofreader) is an AI-driven, multi-language text correction tool.
 It offers handy as-you-type proofreading options in a modern, distraction-free UI.
-Spelling, grammar and punctuation suggestions are available on hover as you type or in separate dialog aggregating all mistakes and replacement suggestions in one place.
+Spelling, grammar and punctuation suggestions are available on hover as you type or in a separate dialog aggregating all mistakes and replacement suggestions in one place.

 You can fine-tune WProofreader via the dedicated settings menu.
-Choose a primary language from a set of available ones, create and manage additional custom dictionaries.
+Choose a primary language from a set of available ones.
+Create and manage additional custom dictionaries.
 Words can be added to the user dictionary directly from the suggestion card, too.
-If needed, the spell checker can be easily disabled and enabled again with a click.
+If needed, the spell checker can be easily disabled and enabled again with just a click.

 After reading this guide, you may find additional interesting details and examples in the [Spell and grammar check in CKEditor 5](https://ckeditor.com/blog/feature-of-the-month-spell-and-grammar-check-in-ckeditor-5/) blog post.